KernTHeAce/test_task/SRS.md

 * Updating the list of departments(adding, editing, removing);
 * Display list of employees;
 * Updating the list of employees(adding, editing, removing);
-* Filtering by birth date for employees;
-* Filtering by employees number for departments.

 ## 1. Employees
 ### 1.1 Display list of Employees